ruanchaves/old_website/_posts/2019-04-18-welcome-to-jekyll.md

 The word *had* appears 362 times, and if *hadbeen* and *hadtobe* are to be counted, then Joyce utilized the word *had* **364 times** in the Wake.

 This brings us to my main point: Joyce utilized the word *had* to mark the days in the Finnegans Wake.
 The entire Wake is a calendar of 364 days, where the sunrise of each day is indicated by an occurrence of the word *had*.

 This was intended as a tribute to Aleister Crowley.
 Crowley wrote a very favorable review of Ulysses called *The Genius of Mr. James Joyce*.
 The first line of his most famous book, Liber AL Vel Legis ( The Book of the Law ), starts with **"Had!
 The manifestation of Nuit"**.
 Had is the egyptian sun-god, the manifestation of the egyptian sky goddess Nuit.

 Crowley constantly referred to Enochian magic, and in the [Book of Enoch](https://en.wikipedia.org/wiki/Book_of_Enoch) we read about the [Enoch calendar](https://en.wikipedia.org/wiki/Enoch_calendar):

 > And the sun and the stars bring in all the years exactly, so that they do not advance or delay their position by a single day unto eternity; but complete the years with perfect justice in **364 days**.

 The word *had* appeared for the first time on the Wake manuscripts as *“had passencore arrived”*.
 The syllable *“pa”* didn’t appear on the first draft version ( Rather it was *“Had not encore arrived”* ).

 *pa* is a reference to Giambattista Vico.
 In his *La Scienza Nuova*, he states that "It seems likely that, when the first lightning bolts had awakened the wonder of humankind, Jupiter’s exclamations called forth the first human exclamation, **the syllable pa.**".
 So here we have a reference to Jupiter and Horus, both which rule over the sunrise, put together side by side.

 That being said, is there any correlation between the thunders at the Wake and the calendar defined by the word had?

 When we plot this calendar against the thunderwords, some relationships become immediately apparent.

 This zoomable graph shows the 364 days of the Wake along the x-axis.
 The duration values on the y-axis stand for how many lines apart an occurrence of the word had is from the next one.
 Finally, the vertical black lines indicate where the thunderwords occur in the book.

 We immediately notice that the largest gap between two thunders includes the largest gap between two occurrences of the word had.
 These are the fifth and the sixth thunders, which according to McLuhan, are related to the invention of the printing press and the Industrial Revolution.

+If we are familiar with the work of Giambattista Vico, the long days indicate the heroic age.
+After we descend into the human age, the days become short again due to barbarism of reflection (*barbarie della reflessione*), and then we cyclically go back to the divine age.